Measurement of the inclusive $\mathrm{t\bar{t}}$ cross section in final states with at least one lepton and additional jets with 302 pb$^{-1}$ of pp collisions at $\sqrt{s}$ = 5.02 TeV: Background estimation

 The final state with four quarks from the top quark decays leads to the expectation of at least four jets in signal events.
 Due to acceptance and selection efficiency effects, however, a relevant number of signal events has only three selected jets, thus contributing to the \njnb31 category.
 In this category, a larger contribution from \wjets events is expected when compared to others.
 Since jets in this process come mainly from radiation, for higher jet multiplicity categories they are softer and more forward, thus not passing the selection criteria.
 Therefore, a multivariate-analysis (MVA) classifier based on random forests~\cite{randomforest} is trained to separate the \ttbar signal from the \wjets background.
-The classifier is trained using the \ttbar and the \wjets simulated samples, with 70\% of events used for the training and the remaining events for testing.
+The classifier is trained using subsets of the \ttbar and \wjets simulated samples, orthogonal to those used for the analysis.
+In these subsets, 70\% of events are used for the training and the remaining events for testing.
+The training is performed inclusively in the $\Pell$+3j1b categories.
 After an optimization procedure, the hyperparameters are fixed to 500 trees with a maximum depth of 6.
 The classifier is trained using the variables described in Table~\ref{tab:variablesmva}, where they are ordered according to their discriminating power.

 Figure~\ref{fig:inputsdatamc} shows the comparison of data and prediction for the two most discriminating input variables of the MVA, \deltarmed and \muu, used in the \njnb31 category.
 Good agreement is observed across all variables.